95danlos/Task-Definition-Language/README.md

 Tdl.xtext contains the grammar for the task definition language written in Xtext.

-TdlGenerator.xtend contains the generator which is used to take intormation from the robot and task files to create the index file and the task allocation module, launch file, startup file, and additional ROS files for each robot.
+TdlGenerator.xtend contains the generator which is used to take information from the robot and task files to create the index file and the task allocation module, launch file, startup file, and additional ROS files for each robot.

 HelperMethods.java contains methods used by the generator to format generated files.